TxnLab/use-wallet/README.md

 It provides an abstraction layer that unifies the initialization, connection, and transaction signing logic, eliminating the need to interact with each wallet's individual API.

-This library supports most Algorand wallet providers, including Defly, Pera, Daffi, and Exodus (see [Supported Wallet Providers](#supported-wallet-providers) for the full list).
+UseWallet supports most Algorand wallet providers, including Defly, Pera, Daffi, and Exodus (see [Supported Wallet Providers](#supported-wallet-providers) for the full list).

 Version 2.x introduces [WalletConnect 2.0 support](#walletconnect-20-support).